John F. Germany Public Library

 A variety of fun and educational programs for children and adults are presented throughout the year.
 These events and classes are designed to increase research and computer skills, facilitate information access, and foster the love of reading.

-For art lovers, a permanent art collection enhances the ambience of the environment, including the Bella Apollonia sculpture, and rotating exhibits in the Louise & Arnold Kotler Art Gallery on the second floor of the East bulding, exhibits the work of local and regional artists.
+For art lovers, a permanent art collection enhances the ambience of the environment, including the Bella Apollonia sculpture, and rotating exhibits in the Louise & Arnold Kotler Art Gallery on the second floor, exhibits the work of local and regional artists.

-If you like books and bargains, visit Grover's Corners, the Friends of the Library Bookstore, located on the first floor of the East building.
+If you like books and bargains, visit Grover's Corners, the Friends of the Library Bookstore, located on the first floor.

 More About The John F. Germany Library